Katsura34/ACLC-Voting/README.md

 # ACLC Voting System

-A comprehensive online voting management system built with Laravel 12 for managing student elections at ACLC (Asian College of Science and Technology Foundation, Inc.).
+A comprehensive online voting management system built with Laravel 12 for managing student elections at ACLC.

 ## 📋 Table of Contents